SelfCareMap

 Final Thoughts: Recovery Isn’t Just Physical—It’s Neurological

 We often think of recovery as stretching, foam rolling, or getting enough sleep.
 But true recovery also means giving your brain the space to heal from the cognitive overload of modern life.
+The brain is an organ that requires periodic downtime to process information and clear metabolic waste.

-If you’ve been running on empty, it might be time to stop swimming… and start floating.
+If you’ve been running on empty, it might be time to stop swimming, and start floating.

 Ready to try it?